-This concentration is ideal if you are pursuing a management career in healthcare businesses, government agencies, or nonprofit organizations, or you wish to begin your own consulting practice.
+Explore the principles of health informatics, healthcare finance, and organizational theory and behavior.
+This bachelor of science in health studies concentration is ideal if you’re pursuing a management career in the healthcare sector, or you wish to begin your own consulting practice.

 Students may be eligible to transfer up to 135 credits.
 At least 45 credits must be completed at Walden.

 This sequence represents the minimum credits for program completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 |Course Code||HMNT 1001||Course||Living and Learning in a Technological World||Credits||(6 cr.)|

 Imagine life without cell phones, television, or the Internet.
 Recent technological developments have significantly altered all aspects of human life: at work; in play; and in personal, family, and social interactions.
 In this course, students examine the advantages, disadvantages, and controversies of living and learning in an ever-changing technological environment.
 By exploring multiple perspectives, students discover how technology is changing media, culture, business, health, human behavior, and overall access to information.
 In a dynamic, reflective, and engaging classroom environment, students use a variety of audio, visual, literary, and artistic resources, to engage in open dialogue.
 Students are also introduced to the tools essential to success at Walden.
 Students complete the course with a personalized success plan that provides a customized roadmap and tools that they can use immediately on their journey toward the completion of their bachelor's degree. *Note: virtual, cyber, digital, and asynchronous are used to describe online environments in this course.